WebUI

 The user interface elements can be specified in the IKC file.
 Here is a simple example that shows the basic use of the different view objects:

 The group is given the title "My Example".
 This title will be shown at the top of all views.
-The view is called "My View" and this will be the name of the button in the interface that shows this view.
+The view is called "My View" and this will be the name listed below the view.

 This example defines four view objects.
 The type of object is set by the class attribute.
 Their positions (x, y) and size (h, w) are set with the corresponding attributes.
 The coordinates and sizes are given as integers in a coordinate system with (0,0) in the upper left corner.
 One unit int this coordinate system corresponds to a predefined size of a view object.
 The default size is (1,1).

 Most view objects also use the attributes module and source to specify from where to read its data.
 Ojects can also have other attributes that sets various properties.
-These attributes are documented together with each object.
+These attributes are documented together with each object (see list above).

 Automatic Transparency